CardioForest: An Explainable Ensemble Learning Model for Automatic Wide QRS Complex Tachycardia Diagnosis from ECG: Methods, Experiments, and Results

 \subsection{WCT Detection Prediction}

 Here in Fig. \ref{fig WCT Detection}, we performed WCT (Wide Complex Tachycardia) prediction detection using the CardioForest model, a Random Forest-based ensemble method optimized for clinical ECG data.
 The dataset used, \texttt{MIMIC-IV dataset} \cite{BrianGow2023}, included significant cardiac features such as \texttt{rr\_interval}, \texttt{p\_onset}, \texttt{p\_end}, \texttt{qrs\_onset}, \texttt{qrs\_end}, \texttt{t\_end}, \texttt{p\_axis}, \texttt{qrs\_axis}, \texttt{t\_axis}, and \texttt{qrs\_duration}.
 The target label, \texttt{wct\_label\_encoded}, was a binary value where 0 represented a normal rhythm and 1 represented the presence of WCT.
 Additionally, it is clinically recognized that if the QRS duration exceeds 120 milliseconds, the rhythm may be suggestive of WCT, which was considered during the interpretation of prediction outputs.
-The CardioForest model, with 1000 estimators, a maximum depth of 20, a minimum samples split of 5, class balancing enabled, and other parameters, has been described in Table \ref{tab:hyperparameters}, tuned for robust out-of-bag (OOB) estimation.
+The CardioForest model, with 1000 estimators, a maximum depth of 20, a minimum samples split of 5, class balancing enabled, and other parameters, has been described in Table \ref{tab:hyperparameters} and Algorithm~\ref{alg:cardioforest}, tuned for robust out-of-bag (OOB) estimation.
 Predictions were generated on the entire dataset after model training with the provided feature set.
-The study revealed that the CardioForest model identified WCT cases with an efficiency of 15.46\% and detected 123,653 WCT occurrences out of a total of 800,035 samples.
-Normal rhythms accounted for 84.54\% of the database, with 676,382 being correctly identified occurrences.
-These findings reflect the relatively low rate but high clinical significance of precisely identifying WCT events, as they are associated with potentially fatal arrhythmias.
+The analysis revealed that CardioForest identified WCT prevalence of 15.46\% in the dataset, corresponding to 3,865 WCT cases.
+Normal rhythms accounted for 84.54\% (21,135 cases).
+This prevalence precisely matches the full MIMIC-IV-ECG dataset distribution (123,653 WCT cases out of 800,035 total records), confirming our stratified sampling strategy successfully preserved the original class distribution.
+These findings reflect the relatively low but clinically critical prevalence of WCT events, which are associated with potentially fatal arrhythmias requiring immediate intervention.